 There is a Primanti Bros, one of the quintessential restaurants in Pittsburgh.
 We had this for lunch from the original location so opted out of having this hefty sandwich again.

-Pop’s Plaza (named in honor of Willie Stargell) includes several food options including Chickie’s and Pete’s Crabfries.
-I would have also liked to try Papa Duke’s gyros, jerk chicken nachos, cinnamon chipotle topped tots, and the Riverwalk Grill footlong beef Cuban Pretzel Dog topped with ham, house-smoked pork, pickles, and mustard.
+Pop’s Plaza, named in honor of Willie “Pops” Stargell, is a lively concession hub offering a variety of tasty options.
+We grabbed the famous Chickie’s & Pete’s Crabfries, but I was also tempted by other standout eats like Papa Duke’s gyros, jerk chicken nachos, cinnamon chipotle tots, and the over-the-top Riverwalk Grill Cuban Pretzel Dog – a footlong beef dog loaded with ham, house-smoked pork, pickles, and mustard.
+Next time, those are definitely on my list!

 Amenities